elbraulio/simple_research_survey/README.md

 then deploy the `war` in your server.
 For instance if you are using [Tomcat](https://tomcat.apache.org) you can do it by leaving the war in your tomcat's `webapp` folder.

+Alternatively you can use [ghcd](https://github.com/elbraulio/ghcd).
+This is a script to easily deploy a war on Tomcat or Wildly servers.

 # How it works

 The only thing you have to do to make a survey is to follow 3 steps.